Sex Crimes in Cincinnati

 - The Cincinnati Police Department published a document regarding their sex crime investigative policies, methods, and tactics.

-- End the Backlog is a non-profit in Ohio aiming to process backlogged rape kits and advocate for victims of alleged sex crimes.
+- End the Backlog is a non-profit in the state of Ohio aiming to process backlogged rape kits and advocate for victims of alleged sex crimes.